-Since then, projects have come about that incentivize users to grow their blockchain network with masternodes.
+Since then, projects have come about that incentivise users to grow their blockchain network with masternodes.
 XOS crypto is one of those projects.
-Let us look at what it is, how it works, and how to earn a passive income from it.
+Let us look at what it is, how it works, and how to earn a passive income.

 What Is XOS Crypto?